mnieber/gen/genspec.md

 ## Stack

-The root directory has a :docker_compose and a :docker_compose_dev file.
+The root directory has a :docker-compose and a :docker-compose-dev file.

 ## Frontend

-The frontend:service has a node_14:docker_file and a :docker_file_dev.
+The frontend:service has a node_14:docker-file and a :docker-file-dev.
-:It uses the default:root_dir and default:src_mount_point.
+:It uses the default:root-dir and default:src-mount-point.

 ## Backend

-The backend:service has a python_3.8:docker_file and a :docker_file_dev.
+The backend:service has a python_3.8:docker-file and a :docker-file-dev.
-:It uses the default:root_dir and default:src_mount_point.
+:It uses the default:root-dir and default:src-mount-point.
 :It also has a :makefile for running :pip-compile.
-:It uses :pytest with :pytest_html.
+:It uses :pytest with :pytest-html.